 Birdwatching for hummingbirds can be pretty tricky on the eastern coast of the United States.
-There’s only one species, the Ruby-throated Hummingbird, that breeds in this region.
+The Ruby-throated Hummingbird is the only species that breeds in this region.
 However, the year-round warm weather in Florida and it’s relatively close proximity to the southern portion of Mexico and the Caribbean islands makes it possible for rare visits from a variety of hummingbird species.
-In this article, we’re going to go over all the species of hummingbirds in Florida, including the regular occupants as well as the rare and occasional visitors.
+In this article we go over 11 species of hummingbirds in Florida, including the regular occupants as well as the rare and occasional visitors.

 Are there hummingbirds in Florida?